Alastair Cook: Outside cricket

 Cook has written a column in The Daily Telegraph and Metro.
 He used his skill with the saxophone to contribute to Freefonix, a CBBC animated series with music-based adventures.
 Cook has donated his time to various charities including taking part in The Great City Race for Breakthrough Breast Cancer and modelled naked alongside fellow cricketers James Anderson and Stuart Broad to help raise awareness for testicular cancer on behalf of the Everyman Campaign.
-He is also an active patron of the David Randall Foundation, a charity that carries the name of his childhood friend and opening partner at Maldon CC & Essex age group sides.
+He is also an active patron of the David Randall Foundation, a charity that carries the name of his childhood friend and opening partner at Maldon CC & Essex age group teams.
 Much of the proceeds from his 2014 Benefit Year went to this charity.

 In December 2011, Cook married Alice Hunt, whom he had known since childhood.
 The couple have two daughters and one son.
 He was allowed to miss two tour games in Bangladesh to be present at the birth of the second child in October 2016.

-Cook helps maintain a farm near inner urban Leighton Buzzard, and has described farming and cricket as the two passions in his life, stating that "They are both my passions and not many people can say what they do for their job or their life is what they love doing all the time".
+Cook helps maintain a farm near Leighton Buzzard, and has described farming and cricket as the two passions in his life, stating that "They are both my passions and not many people can say what they do for their job or their life is what they love doing all the time".
 Cook is a fan of hunting and deer stalking.

 Cook published his autobiography (Sir Alastair Cook: My Autobiography) in September 2019 with Penguin Books.